mzazon/awesome-cloud-projects/azure/ai-driven-infrastructure-cost-optimization-copilot-monitor/ai-driven-infrastructure-cost-optimization-copilot-monitor.md

 ## Prerequisites

 1. Azure subscription with Owner or Contributor role
-2. Azure CLI v2.50.0 or later installed (or use Azure Cloud Shell)
+2. Azure CLI v2.55.0 or later installed (or use Azure Cloud Shell)
 3. PowerShell 7.0 or later for runbook development
 4. Basic understanding of Azure Cost Management and FinOps principles
 5. Estimated cost: $50-100/month (depending on monitored resources)

 > **Note**: Azure Copilot capabilities are included at no additional cost for current features.
-Future capabilities may be subject to pricing.
+Future AI-powered capabilities may be subject to pricing.

 ## Preparation